-In 2018, the chemicals sector had the highest profit growth with 103.7 percent while profits from the natural resources sector declined by 27 percent.
-Since the agriculture sector is essential to Vietnam’s economy, agricultural chemicals are highly needed.
-Therefore, there are several agrochemical suppliers among the leading chemical companies in Vietnam.
-On the other hand, coal and crude oil production still has potential to grow to meet the consumption needs in the country as the energy demand for coal-fired and gas power was forecasted to increase by 2030.
+The chemicals sector had the highest profit growth with 103.7 percent while profits from the natural resources sector declined by 27 percent.
+Since the agriculture sector is essential to Vietnam’s economy, agricultural chemicals are much needed.
+Therefore, many of the leading chemical companies in Vietnam are agrochemical suppliers.
+On the other hand, coal production in Vietnam and crude oil production in Vietnam still has potential to grow to meet the consumption needs in the country as the energy demand for coal-fired and gas power was forecasted to increase by 2030.

 In 2018, M&A deals in the chemicals sector amounted to a value of about 169 million U.S. dollars and 189 million U.S. dollars in the basic resources sector.
 According to Vietnam’s Industrial Development Strategy towards 2035, the chemical industry will prioritize base chemicals, petrochemicals and the manufacturing of plastics and rubber until 2025 with a shift in focus towards the development of pharmaceutical chemicals after 2025.